SAP-archive/sap-community-code-challenge-cloud-native/README.md

 * Free Tier Account on SAP Business Technology Platform
   ([Get an Account on SAP BTP to Try Out Free Tier Service Plans](https://developers.sap.com/tutorials/btp-free-tier-account.html))
 * [Enable the SAP BTP, Kyma runtime](https://developers.sap.com/tutorials/cp-kyma-getting-started.html)
+* In this project we use [Docker](https://www.docker.com) but feel free to use any other container technology, note that if you do you can't use the provided DOCKERFILE.

 ## Download and Installation
 See [Participation](#participation).